aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ## Day 2 Operations

-Day 2 operations describe most if not all, network configuration changes that occur after the initial configuration.
+Day 2 operations describe most, if not all, network configuration changes that occur after the initial configuration.

 These tasks, while relatively simple, can be time-consuming simply because they involve changes to multiple devices: